fhumbertodf/dicionario/Textos1.md

 Grace will see the ocean.
 Cape Cod will be beautiful.
 Summer vacation is fun.*

+Who is Grace going to visit?
+Where is the cottage?
+Where will Grace sleep?
+What will Grace learn?
+Where is Grace going with her parent?

 ## 012 - Cleaning Up Leaves.